serhatYilmazz/learnReact/README.md

 - It takes an object and then merge it with our existing state.
 - It does not change the property that doesn't overwritten in state.
 - For example ***otherState*** remains untouched.
-- Don't change state directly like:
+- Don't change state directly like: It already does not change the DOM.
  ```typescript jsx
 switchNameHandler = () => {
     this.state.persons[0].name = "React-DOM";
 };
  ```
-It changes state as a first place, then what else ?

-Answer: ***props***.
-If *state* or *props* changes, it analyzes the code it already rendered to the DOM.
-After then it re-render the place that needs to be updated to reflect new state or props.
  ```typescript jsx
     switchNameHandler = () => {
       this.setState({